-As a youth B. Eric Blairman was inspired by George Orwell’s book 1984, believing that a totalitarian government could be a benevolent force for good in America under the right leadership.
+As a youth B. Eric Blairman was inspired by George Orwell’s book 1984.
+But the lesson he drew was that a totalitarian government could be a benevolent force for America under the right leadership.

 Blairman became director of the American Security Agency (ASA), a government organization dedicated to national security, and began working on a plan to bring his dream to fruition — Project Orwell.

 Aided by his genius sister Laraine, Blairman oversaw the construction of the Omni-Cast satellite, a panopticon which could monitor electronic communications, block signals and broadcast altered transmissions – and even spy on people through their television screens and computer monitors.